Sensory-Cloud/csharp-sdk/README.md

 ## Secure Credential Store

-ISecureCrential is an interface that store and serves your OAuth credentials (clientId and clientSecret).
+ISecureCredential is an interface that store and serves your OAuth credentials (clientId and clientSecret).
-ISecureCrential must be implemented by you and the credentials should be persisted in a secure manner, such as in an excrypted database.
+ISecureCredential must be implemented by you and the credentials should be persisted in a secure manner, such as in an encrypted database.
 OAuth credentials should be generated one time per unique machine.

 A crude example of ISecureCredential is as follows: